10 Crazy Guidance to Get a Quality Food Hygiene Rating Scheme

 Several online training courses in food safety and hygiene are available that you can enrol in to assure consumers that your establishment upholds food hygiene to the highest value.

-Level 1 includes training on basic food practises for food handlers who serve food directly to the customers like waiters, porters, restaurant staff and food delivery drivers.
+Level 1 includes training on basic food practices for food handlers who serve food directly to the customers like waiters, porters, restaurant staff and food delivery drivers.

 Level 4 is for advanced-level food handlers who have a supervisory role and handle tasks such as the implementation of a HACCP food safety management plan.
 This level includes more technical information on food safety hazards and principles of controlling them.

-A thorough cleaning schedule should be established for maintaining a clean kitchen and food storage area.
-This can be ensured by monitoring cleaning schedules, sanitising equipment that will be in direct contact with food prior to use and also maintaining adequate supply for cleaning and sanitising.
+One should establish a thorough cleaning schedule for maintaining a clean kitchen and food storage area.
+One can ensure this by monitoring cleaning schedules, sanitising equipment that will be in direct contact with food prior to use and also maintaining adequate supply for cleaning and sanitising.

 It is important to cook all meat, poultry and seafood properly to kill bacteria that can cause food poisoning.
 Make sure to cook the foods at the proper temperature and use a food thermometer if necessary.

-Raw meat, poultry, and seafood should be kept away from foods that will not be cooked (like fresh vegetables or bread).
+Keep raw food like fresh vegetables or bread, away from raw meat, poultry, and seafood.
 Use separate cutting boards, knives, utensils, and plates for raw and cooked food.
 Throwing away the packaging from meat and poultry immediately can help reduce the risk of contaminating your cooking area.

 Generally, food businesses are encouraged to at least have training equivalent to Level 2 for food hygiene.
 Whether you are preparing and distributing the food yourself or selling pre-prepared, fresh food such as ready-to-eat cakes, pies, and other pastries, it’s still advised that you take Level 2 Food Hygiene training.